message/iata/NA.md

-Published 22.02.2021
+Published 23.04.2021
-1. Passengers without a medical certificate with a negative Coronavirus (COVID-19) SARS-CoV-2 PCR test result are subject to a test upon arrival and quarantine.
-The test must have been taken at most 7 days before arrival.
+1. Passengers must have a negative COVID-19 antigen or PCR test taken at most 7 days before departure from the first embarkation point.
+- This does not apply to nationals and residents of Namibia.
+2. Nationals and residents of Namibia could be subject to quarantine.
-2. A completed epidemiological questionnaire obtained at <a href="http://www.namibiatourism.com.na/">www.namibiatourism.com.na</a> must be presented upon arrival.
+2. Passengers must present a completed epidemiological questionnaire upon arrival.
+The form can be obtained at <a href="http://www.namibiatourism.com.na">www.namibiatourism.com.na</a> .
-3. Passengers must have a travel insurance to cover medical costs.
+3. Passengers must have travel insurance to cover COVID-19 expenses.